 Labour MPs Threaten Vote Over Mahmood's Migration Plans — Politics Governance

-politics-governance · Labour MPs Threaten Vote Over Mahmood's Migration Plans
+Politics & Governance · Labour MPs Threaten Vote Over Mahmood's Migration Plans

 “This is a critical moment for Labour,” said political analyst Emma Carter.
 “If the vote passes, it could lead to a leadership crisis and further weaken the party’s position ahead of the next general election.
 For investors, the uncertainty could delay key policy decisions and affect long-term economic planning.”